 History reveals that Matang Dev acquired martyrdom alongwith “Abda-Adbhang” (Princely King of Kutch) while fighting with “Haiderkhan Pastan” (a Pathan warrior from Western India) in the Great Rann of Kutch, for protecting the motherland from violent massacre and ransacking.
 Eventually, his Son “Lunang Dev” fought a very brave battle and killed Haiderkhan.
 Body of Lord Matang Dev was buried at the outskirts of ‘Seni’ near Badin-Sindh (now in Pakistan), which is the foremost pilgrimage place for all Maheshwaris.

 Subsequently, “Lunag Dev” continued the legacy of his father Lord Matang Dev with absolute integrity and devotion.
-Lunag Dev is being worshiped as the highly spiritual deity of all Maheshwaris.
+Lunag Dev is being worshipped as the highest spiritual deity of all Maheshwaris.
 His body is buried at “Tharai” (Sindh-Pakistan).

 Similarly, his son “Maatai Dev” carried on the established legacy of “Baarmati-Panth”.
 He played a very prominent role in the formation of Princely dynasty of Jadeja clan (a warrior class of Indian Kshatriyas) in the Kutch-Sindh region.
 His orders were obeyed by all Jadejas as a call of God.
 The supreme religious power of ordaining someone as King was conferred upon to Lord Maatai Dev.
 This indeed was a historical phenomenon in India, as this prestigious penultimate power had been reserved only for the high caste Brahmins.
 This supreme exclusive power of coronation is still in existence from one generation to other particularly in the Kutch region.
 After his heavenly abode, he was buried at Bhadra-Sindh (now in Pakistan).